 On March 26, 2024, the Preconstruction Phase kick-off meeting was held with the District, Caltrans, FHWA, HDR, Halmar (CMGC), and Leland Saylor Associates (Independent Cost Estimator).
 On April 16, 17, and 24, 2024, HDR led a presentation with the District, Caltrans, FHWA, the CMGC, the ICE, and the Technical Review Panel reviewing the project scope of work and each of the retrofit items included in the current set of construction drawings.

 On April 18 and 22, 2024, Engineering staff facilitated field reviews of the Bridge with members of the CMGC, the ICE, HDR, and Caltrans.
 On June 13, 2024, Engineering staff facilitated a second field site visit of the Bridge with members of the CMGC and ICE.
 On July 11 and 12, 2024, Engineering staff facilitated a third field site visit of the Bridge with members of the CMGC to specifically perform a site visit within the Main Towers.
 On August 7, Engineering staff facilitated a fourth field site visit of the Bridge, with an emphasis on the existing Rocker Links at the South and North Pylons and at the South Tower.
+On October 8, 2024, Engineering staff facilitated a fifth field site visit of the Bridge to the base of the Main Towers, with an emphasis on confirming existing conditions within the tower cells at the base, with members of the CMGC and HDR.
+On December 16, 2024, Engineering staff facilitated a sixth field site visit of the Bridge to show the CMGC the full scale energy dissipation device (EDD) prototype and to confirm the conditions at Pylon S1 and S2.
+Engineering staff and HDR are reviewing the design documents and developing detail and specification revisions to address items found during the site visits.

 On May 16, 2024, a Cost Model workshop meeting was held where the CMGC, the ICE, HDR, and the District began discussions on establishing the open book methodology for pricing the work.
 Throughout the month of June 2024, Halmar developed and submitted for review its craft labor rates, resource rates, staff rates, and Estimate Instructions.
 On July 16, 2024, Engineering staff provided review comments on these documents.
-The CMGC, ICE, and HDR are continuing to develop quantities for the various items of work.
+The CMGC, ICE, and HDR each developed their own independent quantity take-offs for the various items of work.
 As of August 1, 2024, Engineering staff, HDR, the CMGC, and the ICE have been meeting weekly to discuss cost model items and reconcile quantities in preparation for the first Opinion of Probable Construction Cost (OPCC).

-As of May 20, 2024, Halmar, Engineering staff, and HDR have been meeting weekly to discuss the technical aspects of the Project's various retrofit items.
+On September 12, 2024, the parties reached agreement on the initial cost model and reconciled the quantities for each bid item.
+On September 27, 2024, the CMGC, ICE, and HDR submitted to the District their OPCC 1.
+ICE, HDR, and Engineering staff reviewed CMGC's OPCC 1 and on October 16, 17, and 18, 2024, met with the CMGC to review, discuss, and begin reconciliation.
+On November 1, 2024, the CMGC, ICE and HDR submitted to the District their OPCC 1 Rev 1 to incorporate the changes discussed during the reconciliation meetings.
+The CMGC, ICE, and HDR are preparing for OPPC 2.